 Whether you’re a successful business owner or an aspiring entrepreneur, you understand the importance of secure and seamless transactions.
-Nowadays, there are countless ways to receive compensation, ranging from over-the-phone payment to online, card-not-present payments.
+Nowadays, there are countless ways to receive compensation, ranging from over-the-phone payments to online, card-not-present payments.
 But do you know what the perks and drawbacks are of using each platform available to you?
-The two most common payment solutions used in the ecommerce space are payment gateways and virtual terminals.
+The two most common payment solutions used in the eCommerce space are payment gateways, such as those provided by Authorize.net, and virtual terminals, such as those provided by PayPal.
 Find out what the differences between them are so that you can determine which solution works best for your business.

 Payment Gateway vs Virtual Terminal